 A total fire ban means no fires out in the open.
 A total fire ban helps limit the potential of fires developing.

 The NSW RFS strongly recommends you reconsider activities such as such using a tractor or slashing, to help reduce the chance of a fire starting on your property.
-Under certain conditions, the NSW RFS may issue a Cease Harvest request.
+Under certain conditions, the NSW RFS may issue a Harvest Safety Alert.

 Why are Total Fire Bans declared?

 Bush fires are more likely to spread and cause damage on days when the weather is very hot, dry and windy.
 These are usually on very high to extreme fire days.